Theories of Justice

-- an ability to understand and analyse arguments in the relevant literature
+- An ability to understand and analyse arguments in the relevant literatures

-- the ability to develop your own view or perspective through consideration and analysis of the views and arguments presented in the subject
+- The ability to develop your own view or perspective through consideration and analysis of the views and arguments presented in the unit

-- clarity of thought, clarity of written expression and exposition.
+- Clarity of thought; clarity of verbal expression; clarity of written expression and exposition

 - Discussion forum/Discussion Board